-If you’ve ever been to a Tex Mex joint or travelled through California or Texas, you would have seen a tortilla soup on the menu.
-Although nobody is quite sure of its origins, this hearty and zesty soup has become a bit of a darling of Mexican fusion cuisine.
-The purists will have to forgive me but as this is a paleo friendly dish, the tortillas no están incluidos!
-Also, I’ve gone on my own adventure when playing with the traditional recipes so this is another Irey’s special.
+Although nobody is quite sure of its origins, this hearty and zesty soup has become a real darling of Mexican fusion cuisine.
+The purists will have to forgive me but as this is a paleo-friendly version, the tortillas no están incluidos!
+Also, I’ve gone on my own adventure with the traditional recipe so this is another Irey’s special.
 Es muy delicioso (it’s very tasty) and I hope you like it.

-There are many versions of a tortilla soup and this is my own take on it.
-I wanted to create a recipe that’s really quick and easy to make, perfect for a mid week dinner or lunch, and this one should only take you 20 minutes.
-Feel free to use fresh, raw chicken instead of pre-cooked chicken meat.
-Simply pan fry it for 6-8 minutes before dicing and adding to the soup.
-And beware, this soup is a little spicy but you can modify the heat by adding less jalapeños.
+There are many versions of tortilla soup and this is my own take on it.
+I wanted to create a recipe that’s really quick and easy to make, perfect for a mid-week dinner or lunch, and this one should only take you 25 minutes.

 - 1/2 large red pepper, diced

-- 1/4 cup pickled Jalapeños, finely diced (the ones you get in a jar in a Mexican section of the store)
+- 1/4 cup pickled Jalapeños, finely diced (the ones you get in a jar like these)

 - 2 cloves garlic, finely diced